hartleys/QoRTs/README.md

 The entire QoRTs toolkit can be used in almost any operating system that supports java and R.

 The most recent release of QoRTs is available on the [QoRTs project page](http://hartleys.github.io/QoRTs/index.html).

 ##HELP AND DOCUMENTATION:
 Additional help and documentation is available online [here](http://hartleys.github.io/QoRTs/index.html).

 Issues, bug reports, or feature requests can be posted to the [github issues page](https://github.com/hartleys/QoRTs/issues).
+The creator and maintainer of QoRTs can be reached by emailing "QoRTs.contact" (at) gmail.

 ##INSTALLATION:
 The R package can be installed in R using the command: